puneetsngh/pyMessengerBotAPI/README.md

 ##Writing your first bot
 ###Before proceeding further please go through the [documentation on developers page](https://developers.facebook.com/docs/messenger-platform/quickstart)

-A template main.py is provided in messenger folder.
+A template main.py is provided.
 You should use that as your bot page.

 ###Simple Echo Bot